ray-project/ray/doc/source/serve/advanced-guides/performance.md

 You can set an end-to-end timeout for HTTP requests by setting the `request_timeout_s` parameter in the `http_options` field of the Serve config.
 HTTP Proxies wait for that many seconds before terminating an HTTP request.
-This config is global to your Ray cluster, and it can't be updated during runtime.
+This config is global to your Ray cluster, and you can't update it during runtime.
 Use [client-side retries](serve-best-practices-http-requests) to retry requests that time out due to transient failures.

 :::{note}